paul-baxter/data-bootstrapping/README.md

 # data-bootstrapping

-Simple utility to calculate the bootstrapped mean difference between two sets of (double) data, basic statistics of the two data sets, and a basic histogram of the bootstrapped difference of means.
+Simple utility to calculate the percentile bootstrapped mean difference between two sets of (double) data, basic statistics of the two data sets, and a basic histogram of the bootstrapped difference of means.

 Uses cmake to build: